-After loading, the Passport will ask if you wish to use the new dictionary as your main dictionary.
+If the dictionary you are loading is named "Main Dictionary.pdx," it will be your main dictionary.
+If it has another name, after loading, the Passport will ask if you wish to use the new dictionary as your main dictionary.
 Note that if you answer Yes it will overwrite your old main dictionary entirely.